backstage/backstage/.changeset/lazy-colts-help.md

 '@backstage/plugin-xcmetrics': patch
 ---

-- Bumping `material-ui/core` version to at least `4.12.2` as they made some breaking changes in later versions which broke Pagination of the Table.
+- Bumping `material-ui/core` version to at least `4.12.2` as they made some breaking changes in later versions which broke `Pagination` of the `Table`.
 - Switching out `material-table` to `@material-table/core` for support for the later versions of `material-ui/core`

-- For anyone not using our `Table` component and relying on `material-table` directly, please update to use `@material-table/core` and follow this migration guide https://material-table-core.com/docs/breaking-changes#onchangerowsperpage
+- This causes a minor API change to `@backstage/core-components` as the interface for `Table` re-exports the `prop` from the underlying `Table` components.
+- `onChangeRowsPerPage` has been renamed to `onRowsPerPageChange`
+- `onChangePage` has been renamed to `onPageChange`
+- Information on migraiton guide here: https://material-table-core.com/docs/breaking-changes